REP Research Seminar - Presenting in person - Dr Yushi Peng, Tilburg University - Title: Mortgage Regulation in Illiquid Housing Markets

 You might also like

-IBS Lunchtime Research Seminar - A Theory of Segmented Markets: Modelling Entrepreneurship in the Global Economy
+IBS Lunchtime Research Seminar - A Holistic Understanding of Aggression Between Workers in Global Supply Chains

 'Environmental Stakeholder Influence on Corporate Environmental Responsibility: the Role of Organisational Reciprocity and Institutional Context' Leadership, Organisations, Behaviour and Reputation Research Seminar